Reuters' analysis of U.S. court secrecy: the methodology

+(This accompanies SPECIAL REPORT-How judges added to the grim toll of opioids)

-NEW YORK (Reuters) - To measure the extent and impact of court secrecy, a team of Reuters journalists analyzed Westlaw data from 3.2 million civil suits filed in federal court between 2006 and 2016.
+NEW YORK, June 25 (Reuters) - To measure the extent and impact of court secrecy, a team of Reuters journalists analyzed Westlaw data from 3.2 million civil suits filed in federal court between 2006 and 2016.

 Reporters used a combination of artificial intelligence tools and manual case review.
 The computer-driven analysis, using a process known as machine learning, reviewed 90 million court actions and identified those in which material was filed under seal.
 This revealed that judges allowed litigants to seal material in at least 65 percent of product-liability actions.